Alexander Bernhuber

-Alexander Bernhuber (born 18 May 1992) is an Austrian farmer politician of the Austrian People's Party (ÖVP) who was elected as a Member of the European Parliament in 2019 with over 30,000 preferential votes.
+Alexander Bernhuber (born 18 May 1992) is an Austrian politician of the Austrian People's Party (ÖVP) who was elected as a Member of the European Parliament in 2019.

 Early life and education

 Bernhuber attended the Federal Institute of Education and Research Francisco Josephinum which trains farmers, agricultural and food technologists and agricultural computer scientists.
 The focus is set on research, test and evaluate in the fields of agricultural engineering, digital farming, energetic use of biomass and in food and biotechnology.
 After his graduation he studied at the University of Natural Resources and Life Sciences (BOKU) in Vienna.

 Career

 Since 2016, Bernhuber has been an Austrian delegate to the European Council of Young Farmers (CEJA).
 From November 2017 till November 2018 he was the Deputy Federal Director of the Austrian Rural Youth Organisation.